ayr-ton/kamu/README.md

 DJANGO_SETTINGS_MODULE="kamu.prod_settings" # If you plan to run a testing version with sqlite, this is not necessary DATABASE_URL="" # This variable should be automatically configured by the postgres extension.
 See prod_settings.py for reference.
-ALLOWED_HOSTS="kamu.example.com" # At this moment, only one domain is supported OKTA_METADATA_URL="SECRET-OKTA-STUFF" # On the case of Okta Authentication support
+ALLOWED_HOSTS="kamu.example.com" # At this moment, only one domain is supported OKTA_METADATA_URL="SECRET-OKTA-STUFF" # On the case of Okta Authentication support ANALYTICS_ACCOUNT_ID="UA-101849453-1" # Only if you want to enable Google Analytics, otherwise don't set it
 ```
 See [Dokku environment variables](http://dokku.viewdocs.io/dokku/configuration/environment-variables/) or [Heroku Config Vars](https://devcenter.heroku.com/articles/config-vars) for more details.